How to Consistently Catch Big Redfish

 Big redfish prefer underwater structures that provide shelter and food, such as oyster beds, jetties, bridge pilings, submerged logs, and rock formations.

 They also tend to congregate around areas with a change in water depth or currents, such as channels or drop-offs.
 Grass flats and marshy areas can be prime spots to find larger redfish during the spring and summer months.
-By targeting these structures, anglers can increase their chances of catching a trophy redfish.

 Watch Fishing Grass Flats for Redfish: Episode 17